Identify your career options

 - If the cons win, make a list of alternatives to the decision.
 One of those may jump out as the preferred option.
 Otherwise, you can then repeat the exercise for each alternative.

 Start by thinking about your values, what's most important to you in your life and in work.
 Do you want to spend time helping others, developing expertise, making money, working in a team etc?
-Career Development and Employment Services can help you identify your values through a range of activities.
+Career Development and Employability Services can help you identify your values through a range of activities.
 Then, measure your options against your values.
 Which option(s) will most closely match your values?

 "What If…" approach